spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/stage.md

 4. Wait for the Edge Installer to complete copying content to the hard drive.
 The Edge host will reboot by default upon completion unless you specify a different option in the Edge Installer configuration user data.

-5. Repeat steps one through four for all Edge hosts.
+5. Repeat steps 1 through 4 for all Edge hosts.

 6. Remove the USB disks and ship your Edge host devices to the site for installation.